Ockham are re-imagining urban living by designing apartments that are conducive to living more sustainably.

-Construction of more than 3,000 apartments planned over the next 20 years will start in July 2023, on almost 11 hectares of land alongside Unitec in Auckland’s Pt Chevalier.
+Construction of more than 3,000 apartments planned over the next 20 years started in July 2023, on almost 11 hectares of land alongside Unitec in Auckland’s Pt Chevalier.

-This is a response to New Zealand’s housing crisis but is also a unique mix of sustainability, a distinctly Māori-oriented design and cooperation with the local iwi, and an instructive tale of how Kiwibank’s support played a key role in making this happen.
+This is a response to New Zealand’s housing crisis.
+It's also a unique mix of sustainability, a distinctly Māori-oriented design and cooperation with the local iwi.
+Kiwibank’s support played a key role in making this happen.

-Called Toi, the first block will be a green, brick-clad, seven-storey building housing 65 units with up to three bedrooms, underpinned by commercial spaces on the ground floor.
-Prices will run from $530,000 to $875,000.
+Called Toi, the first block is a green, brick-clad, seven-storey building housing 65 units with up to three bedrooms, underpinned by commercial spaces on the ground floor.
+Prices start from $495,000 to $885,000.

 It’s the brainchild of Ockham, the Kiwi residential apartment developer which has become a feature of New Zealand’s building landscape.
 Co-founder Mark Todd says the project has a unique flavour which he predicts will see it featured in “international magazines”.